Granite Way Cycle Route

-This lovely, largely off road trail runs from Okehampton to Lydford through the
+This lovely, largely off road cycle route runs from Okehampton to Lydford through the

 Dartmoor National Park.
-It passes along a disused railway path and forms part of National Cycle Network Number 27 but is suitable for both cyclists and walkers.
+It runs for about 11 miles along a disused railway path and forms part of National Cycle Network Number 27 but is suitable for both cyclists and walkers.